Vertex Cover Reconfiguration and Beyond: Algorithms

-\begin{proof} Both vertices in a sequin pair share the same neighborhood.
-Hence, when $u$ is removed, all of its neighbors must have been added, making $v$ also removable.
-Moreover, since every vertex is touched exactly once in $\alpha$, none of the neighbors of $u$ and $v$ will be touched in $\alpha$ after the removal of $u$.
-Therefore, if $v$ is not removed in the same segment $\beta$ as $u$, the early removal invariant of Definition~\ref{def-nice-reconf} will be violated since $v$ is separated from any vertex that gets touched after $\beta$.
+\begin{proof} Both vertices in a sequin pair share the same neighbourhood.
+Hence, when $u$ is removed, all~of its neighbours must have been added, making $v$ also removable.
+Moreover, since every vertex is touched exactly once in $\alpha'$, none of the neighbours of $u$ and $v$ will be touched in $\alpha'$ after the removal of $u$.
+Therefore, if $v$ is not removed in the same maximal removal segment as $u$, then we obtain $\alpha$ by shifting the removal of $v$, so that it happens immediately after the removal of $u$.
+It is not hard to see that $|\alpha| = |\alpha'| = 6k^2$ and $|V(S, \alpha[1, p])| \leq |V(S, \alpha'[1, p])|$, for all $1 \leq p \leq |\alpha|$.

-For the case of additions, if only $u$ is added in $\beta$ then none of its neighbors can be removed.
-It follows that $u$ is not connected to any vertex in $V(\beta)$, hence violating the connectivity invariant of Definition~\ref{def-nice-reconf}.
+For the case of additions, if only $u$ is added in some maximal addition segment $\beta$, then none of its neighbours can yet be removed.
+Let $\gamma$ be the maximal addition segment in which $v$ is added (which occurs after $\beta$ in $\alpha'$).
+We obtain $\alpha$ by shifting the addition of $u$ from $\beta$ to $\gamma$. \end{proof}